 Have you ever wondered how restaurant chefs take cauliflower and turn it into “steaks?”
-It’s easy, and in this post I’ll show you how to make cauliflower steaks!
-I’ll also serve up a protein-rich, vegetarian recipe for Cauliflower Steaks with White Beans that you and your kids will LOVE.
+It’s easy, and in this post I’ll show you how to make cauliflower steaks.
+I’ll also serve up a protein-filled, vegetarian recipe for Cauliflower Steaks with White Beans that you and your kids will LOVE.

 It may seem complicated, but with a cutting board, a sharp knife, and a little bit of patience, you can easily transform a head of cauliflower into hearty slices or “steaks.”

 As a mom and a dietitian obsessed with getting my family to eat lots of veggies, I’m always on the lookout for fun new ways to serve them up.

 Janet Helm from Nutrition Unplugged recently wrote an excellent post titled, Veggie Hacks to Help Pump Up the Produce, and I believe my cauliflower-to-steak transformation counts as just that: A hack!

 How to Make Cauliflower Steaks